oVirt/ovirt-site/source/uncategorized/setupnetworks-syncnetworks.html.md

 # SetupNetworks SyncNetworks

-## What is Sync Network?
+## What is "Sync Network"?

 Logical Network definition can get out-of-sync with the Host network device for several reasons (stated below).
 This state will occur naturally even without the enhancement in place.
-We need to be able to notify the Admin when it happened & grand him control over the situation.
+We need to be able to notify the Admin when it happened & grant him control over the situation.

 "Sync Network" is a proposed enhancement to "Setup Networks" feature which is targeted to the following cases: